Sebastor7/sRnet-Android/README.md

+This is fork with some extra features related to sRnet project

 # Provisioning Library

 Provisioning library provides a mechanism to send network credentials and/or custom data to ESP32 (or its variants like S2, S3, C3, etc.) or ESP8266 devices.